ngarside/server/docs/readme.md

 <!-- This is free and unencumbered software released into the public domain -->

-# <p align=center>Architecture Decision Records
+# <p align=center>Documentation

-Historical archive of architecture decisions.
+Miscellaneous project documentation.
+Notably this includes architecture decision records.

 # <p align=center>References